World renowned as idyllic beach escapes, these two Indian Ocean islands are quite distinct: here's how to choose between them.

 Inland is Lakaz Chamarel, a secluded retreat that offers sweeping views over the jungle and sea.
 The hotel has some impressive pool villas, understated but sophisticated and each individually styled to reflect Mauritius' rich history, with epic views all to yourself.

-Why the Seychelles? by Selina
+Why the Seychelles?

 The Seychelles are a collection of 115 small islands where the idyllic beaches, diving and exclusive resorts are the main draws.